Should You Save the Tooth?

 Replacing a tooth, in most cases, is much more expensive.
 The procedure involves having the tooth extracted and replaced with an artificial tooth.
 What about bridges?
 Having a bridge implanted, in many cases, is also much more time consuming.
 Over time it can cause damage to the surrounding area.

 With a healthy, natural tooth, there is less chance of dental problems down the road.
+When patients compare saving a tooth vs extraction, endodontic treatment is often the more affordable and conservative option.

 Less time consuming.

 Endodontic treatments are characterized by advanced dental technology and minimal follow-up treatments.
 A common endodontic therapy treatment will only take one to three visits to our office.
-James A. Penney, III, DDS, PA Endodontics is conveniently located at 13239 Cantrell Road, Suite B Little Rock, AR.
+James A. Penney, III, DDS, PA Endodontics is conveniently located at 13239 Cantrell Road, Suite B Little Rock, AR .